Gnamdev/DSA/README.md

 # DSA
-I creating this DSA repo in order to practice the striver A2Z sheet .
+I am creating this DSA repo in order to practice the striver A2Z sheet .